 - 1. Institutional: prison operations support such as janitorial duties, grounds keeping, food preparation, clerical assistance, routine maintenance and repair work. - 2.
 Farming: in that every federal prison maintained a farm, until the 1970s. - 3.
 Public Service: highway construction, forestry on public lands, grounds maintenance on military bases, and assistance to other federal agencies. - 4.
-Prison Industries: meaningful work in prison factories, producing goods for sale to the Federal Government.
+Prison Industries: meaningful work in prison factories, producing goods for sale to the federal government.

-Because none of the categories, alone, could support all inmates who needed work, the options afforded by the above work segments ensured sufficient levels of meaningful work for everyone, complete with established procedures, regular hours, and programmatic goals.
+The combined options afforded by these work segments ensured sufficient levels of meaningful work for everyone, complete with established procedures, regular hours, and programmatic goals.